 Operation of a seed potato certification service

-Once the administrative system for the certification service has been established, and staff trained, the service can begin to register crops for certification.
+Once the administrative system for the certification service has been established, and the staff has been trained, the service can begin to register crops for certification.

 Registration of approved varieties

 Only approved varieties may enter the seed potato certification scheme.
-The owner of the variety rights (or other registrants if the variety is not subject to plant variety rights regulation) must provide the DA with an official description of the variety and a reference sample.
-The official description may be the description provided as part of the process of obtaining plant variety rights.
-The description should include photographs showing the colour and characteristics of:
+The applicant must provide the DA with an official description of the variety, unless the description has been provided by the plant variety rights office, and a reference sample.
+The official description may be the description provided as part of the process of obtaining plant variety rights or national listing of the variety.
+Photographs may be helpful to show the colour and characteristics of:

 Flowers (where the variety is not a flowering variety, this should be stated)